 Just like a repatriable Demat account, the non-repatriable account is designed to make a little distinction for non-resident Indians.
 You can move money overseas through a repatriable Demat account, but in the event of non-repatriable Demat accounts, it is not permitted to transfer cash.
 This is intended for NRI investors wanting to use the funds in India

 Diverse accounts according to their functionality are regular, repatriable, and non-repatriable accounts The finest Demat accounts may also be divided into services.
-Delaminated accounts may also be divided into 2-in-1 and 3-in-1 accounts based on associated services like trader account and bank accounts.
+Delaminated accounts may also be divided into 2-in-1 and 3-in-1 accounts based on associated services like trader accounts and bank accounts.

 For more details please visit.